danwing/authenticating-network/draft-wing-opsawg-authenticating-network.md

 network (that happens to also use the same SSID), change of the network's encrypted DNS server identity, or an Evil Twin attack.
 The host and/or the user can then take appropriate actions.
+Additionaly, in a mobile network, the UE can send the discovered encrypted resolver's identity securely to the Mobile Core Network to assist it in identifying false base stations.
+It complements existing techniques [TR33.809] used to identify fake base stations.

 # Avoiding Trust on First Use {#avoid-tofu}